 By David J. Karl

 David J. Karl is president of the Asia Strategy Initiative, an analysis and advisory firm located in Los Angeles.
 He previously served as director of studies at the Pacific Council on International Policy.
-He blogs on South Asia at Chanakya’s Notebook and can be followed on Twitter @davidjkarl.
+He blogs on U.S. national security and foreign policy at Monsters Abroad.